bxparks/AceButton/examples/AutoBenchmark/README.md

       those calls almost twice as fast as `Encoded4To2ButtonConfig` (38 microseconds versus 72 microseconds).

+**v1.9+**
+* Upgrade STM32duino Core from 1.9.0 to 2.0.0.
+* Upgrade SparkFun SAMD Core from 1.8.1 to 1.8.3.
+* No significant change in CPU times.

 ## Results

 The following table shows the minimum, average, and maximum (min/avg/max)